 Most entry-level grant writing jobs require a couple of years of experience.
 One of the best places to start your professional journey in this field is your locality.

 Volunteering for community groups or non-profit organizations in your town or city is a great way to earn your stripes as a grant writer.

-You can help a local youth center or seniors’ center get grant funding for their day-to-day operations or special projects.
+You’ll find nonprofit organizations even in your own neighborhood that can benefit from your grant writing skills.
+You can help a local youth center or seniors center get grant funding for their day-to-day operations or special projects.

 Each job is a new experience that can lead to your next job.